jostylr/pieceful-programming/src/commonmark.md

-We read in the md file and the json file (json may not exist --> return null)
+We read in the md file and the json file (json may not exist --> return null) If it does not exist, then we create a test file for it and later it gets a json saved for it.

     const results = await Promise.all(mdfiles.map( async (fname) => {